 Let’s look at this one in a little more detail.

 Although you might not have heard of them until recently, they’ve actually been in business for more than two decades, starting out in 1999.
-They’re an American company that claim to have the worlds best head shaving razor.
+They’re an American company that claims to have the world’s best head shaving razor.

 The blades are quite expensive, coming in at around £12 ($15) for just four of them.
 However, they are intended to last a lot longer than your standard cartridge razor blades, so they’re not that expensive – they’re only 50% more expensive than the DSC and Harry’s.

-The Headblade itself litterally has little tyres on it that are intended to run over your scalp.
+The Headblade itself literally vhas little tires on it that are intended to run over your scalp.
 They don’t feel like anything more than tiny wheels when you’re using it, and it does make it easier to shave with.
 I kind of think of it as a set of training wheels on a bike – they aren’t going to make things any easier for someone who’s been shaving their head for years.
 But for those who are new to being bald, then it might be a wise investment.

 The intention is for you to drag the wheels across your scalp, and the razor follows, shaving your hair off in tandem.
 It’s easy to insert your index finger into the Headblade to use it, and it applies just enough pressure for you to get a smooth and close shave, without causing any irritation.